Jetison333/rotg/wagon.md

 Skip the Queue Pass (2 marbles) — Use at any point to skip a queue.
 For example, instantly add to the Appendage or swindle up an item.

+Fake ID (2 marbles) — Force another gamer to take one action besides signing a contract.
+This itum is destroyed after use.

 ## *currently bidding.*